 What are the conditions like at the army barracks?

-Currently 665 people are to be accommodated across the two sites.
+The barracks held up to 665 people across the two sites.
 Napier barracks holds approximately 400 men, while Penally holds approx. 250.

-Social distancing is impossible in these barracks.
+Social distancing is impossible there.
 They’re unsanitary and poorly heated, and people sleep in bunk beds separated by a sheet.
 They do not have access to a GP or proper healthcare provision.

 The mental health of residents is deteriorating too and there have been a number of suicide attempts.
 Recently there have been hunger strikes and residents have refused to sleep indoors in protest at the conditions and the risk of Covid to which they are subjected.